grab/front-end-guide/README.md

 Adding types to your code comes with the tradeoff of increased verbosity and a learning curve of the syntax.
 But this learning cost is paid upfront and amortized over time.
 In complex projects where the maintainability of the code matters and the people working on it change over time, adding types to the code brings about more benefits than disadvantages.

 The two biggest contenders in adding static types for JavaScript are [Flow](https://flow.org/) (by Facebook) and [TypeScript](https://www.typescriptlang.org/) (by Microsoft).
 As of date, there is no clear winner in the battle.
 For now, we have made the choice of using Flow.
 We find that Flow has a lower learning curve as compared to TypeScript and it requires relatively less effort to migrate an existing code base to Flow.
-Being built by Facebook, Flow has better integration has with the React ecosystem out of the box.
+Being built by Facebook, Flow has better integration with the React ecosystem out of the box.
 Anyway, it is also not extremely difficult to move from Flow to TypeScript as the syntax and semantics are quite similar, and we will re-evaluate the situation in time to come.
 After all, using one is better than not using at all.

 Flow recently revamped their documentation site and it's pretty neat now!